The Race - A Silver Ticket National Team Qualifier!

 A racer guide is here: https://drive.google.com/open?id=1N7EfHblGQmGtCjICys5E3SMHHjahabu0

-The ultra "last runner standing" will receive a Golden Ticket paid up entry to the 2020 Big Dog's Backyard Ultra and domestic travel to and from the event.
+Every participant gets a coveted Ode Ski hat or running cap as you choose.
+The "last runner standing" will receive a Silver Ticket paid up entry to the 2022 Big Dog's Backyard Ultra National 15 person championship.

-The ultra-runner to complete the most laps in late 70's running gear will receive $2 per paid entrant.
+The male and female ultra-runner to complete the most laps in late 70's running gear will receive $100.

 Holly State Recreation Area provides over 8000 acres of hiking, fishing, boating and swimming fun for all ages.
 A public beach area with concessions, non-motorized boat rentals, and the “Whoa Zone” water obstacle park is suitable for all ages.
 A daily $9 per car fee is charged by the state and not included in the race entry.